Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Discussion

 \subsection{The impact of priors}

-Before delving deeper in the information that can be extracted from the mass model of the SMC, it is worth discussing briefly the choices of priors operated throughout the modeling process and how they affect the results.
+Before delving deeper into the information that can be extracted from the mass model of the SMC, it is worth discussing briefly the choices of priors operated throughout the modeling process and how they affect the results.
 The flat priors assumed for the mass profile (rows 1 to 6 in Tab.~\ref{tab:parampriors}) were purposefully weak to allow for the recovery of any kind of final model (be it cuspy or cored).
 The $M_{200}$ and $c_{200}$ bounds were informed by previous studies of the SMC (respectively \citealt{2019MNRAS.487.5799R} and \citealt{2012MNRAS.421.2109B}) while the others were left wide to allow for any possible solution.
-The priors assumed for the velocity PDFs recovered by the \textsc{Binulator} (rows 13 to 15 of Tab.~\ref{tab:parampriors}) were informed by our previous study of the SMC bulk motion \citep{2020MNRAS.495...98D}, based on the same observational data.
+The priors assumed for the velocity PDFs recovered by the \textsc{binulator} (rows 13 to 15 of Tab.~\ref{tab:parampriors}) were informed by our previous study of the SMC bulk motion \citep{2020MNRAS.495...98D}, based on the same observational data.
+For the proper decontamination of the debris it was also fundamental to allow the \textsc{binulator} to use at least two secondary Gaussians (priors on rows 16 to 21 of Tab.~\ref{tab:parampriors}) to fit for contaminants on either side of the SMC bulk velocity distribution.
 As for the priors on the mass profile, we favoured weaker priors for the anisotropy parameters (rows 9 to 12 of Tab.~\ref{tab:parampriors}).
-We found that tighter priors (i.e. $-0.1 \leq \beta_0 \leq 0.1$) produced a slightly more cored density profile at the expense of strongly enforcing a zero value of the central anisotropy profile (see Fig.~\ref{fig:tight_beta_prior} in Appendix~\ref{app_priors}).
+We found that tighter priors (i.e. $-0.01 \leq \beta_0 \leq 0.01$) produced a slightly more cored density profile at the expense of strongly enforcing a zero value of the central anisotropy profile (see Fig.~\ref{fig:tight_beta_prior} in Appendix~\ref{app_priors}).